-Effective January 1, 2006, the Company adopted the fair value recognition requirements of Statement of Financial Accounting Standards ("SFAS") No. 123 (revised 2004), "Share-based Payment" ("SFAS No. 123(R)"), using the modified prospective transition method and therefore has not restated results for prior periods.
+Effective January 1, 2006, the Company adopted the fair value recognition requirements of Statement of Financial Accounting Standards ("SFAS") No. 123 (revised 2004), "Share-based Payment" ("SFAS No. 123(R)"), codified as ASC 718-10, using the modified prospective transition method and therefore has not restated results for prior periods.
 The Company recognizes these compensation costs net of an estimated forfeiture rate on a straight-line basis over the requisite service period of the award, which is generally three years.